 The following technical note describes how EZproxy for Windows can be configured to use ODBC to connect to a Horizon databases to authenticate users.
 There is no equivalent version of this approach for the Linux or Solaris versions of EZproxy.

-EZproxy for Windows 3.2a GA (2005-03-28) added support for authentication using ODBC which can be used to authenticate SirsiDynix Horizon borrowers.
+EZproxy for Windows supports authentication using ODBC which can be used to authenticate SirsiDynix Horizon borrowers.
 The following steps describe how to create this configuration.

 SQL USE somedatabase